Kseniyapl/node-db1-project/README.md

 ### Task 3: Stretch Problems

-The following exercises **require research**, the concepts needed to complete them have not been covered in class yet.
+The followin!g exercises **require research**, the concepts needed to complete them have not been covered in class yet.

 - Run more queries.